tunjid/Tiler/docs/usecases/pagination-types.md

 !!! note

     Tiling with cursors requires that the first query be seeded in the `seedQueryTokenMap` argument.
-    Without this, all queries will suspend indefinitely as there is not starting query to initialize tiling.
+    Without this, all queries will suspend indefinitely as there is no starting query to initialize tiling.

 The above can then be used in any other tiled paging pipeline: